 Moreover, the Army educational philosophy in entry-level officer and enlisted courses implies that by teaching soldiers to follow orders completely, they also learn how to become effective leaders.
-However, some challenges arise when some of those soldiers and junior officers become senior enlisted and field grade officers, and just following orders no longer is acceptable behavior.
+However, some challenges arise when some of those soldiers and junior officers become senior enlisted and field grade officers, and simply following orders is no longer acceptable behavior.
 Further followership development must be implemented into the organizational culture to develop effective followers at those levels.